 However, what shines through in many cases is that they are keen to complete their schooling in a vibrant co-educational environment.
 They see co-education as the natural step in preparation for the realities of their chosen future pathways.

 Others come because of our excellent reputation academically or to take advantage of the diverse co-curricular activities such as our renowned Performance Arts Faculty.

 There are numerous opportunities to get involved in sport either at a competitive level by representing their respective House or by representing the school.
 The well-equipped fitness centre is also very popular.

 What makes the Sixth Form at BMS different?

 The Rutherford Building (Sixth Form Centre) has been designed to support our students during this all-important transitional phase of education.
 Our aim is to help students plan their future direction and meet the goals that they strive to reach.
 We warmly encourage students to maximise their time in the Sixth Form by balancing the inevitable hard work with the array of developmental opportunities.

 Our philosophy is clear: work is important and results do make a difference but ultimately personality and passion are just as significant.
-We prepare students not only for A Level Success but for life at University, work related training or indeed a GAP experience and in the years beyond.
+We prepare students not only for A Level success but for life at university, apprenticeships, work-related training or indeed a gap experience, as well as in the years beyond.